psychemedia/pentrich-uprising/march_1817.md

 The Blanketeers' Petition.

-The following it a copy of the Petition which Malcontents were to carry forward to the Prince Regent, from the press of tbe State Prisoner Odden:—
+The following is a copy of the Petition which Malcontents were to carry forward to the Prince Regent, from the press of tbe State Prisoner Odden:—

 THE PETITION OF THE UNDERSIGNED, INHABITANTS MANCHESTER,IN THE COUNTV OF LANCASTER,